misan/dcservo/README.md

 I want to thank Brook Drum for his support on this project that started in here: https://www.youmagine.com/designs/dc-motor-closed-loop-control-software

+Thanks to Mauro Manco for providing a NodeMCU now there is a version than can work with a ESP12E module, with support to accept commands over Wifi.

 # usage
 <pre>
 Available serial commands: (lines end with CRLF or LF)